ThinkingInTypes/ThinkingInTypes.github.io/Chapters/08_Generics.md

 Recursive aliases cannot be directly made generic with `TypeVar` in the current typing system (you can wrap recursive structures inside generic classes if needed).

-## Structural Subtyping with Protocol
+## Structural Subtyping with Protocols

 Python's static typing supports two forms of subtype compatibility: *nominal* and *structural*.
 Nominal subtyping is the traditional style; an object of class `C` is a subtype of class `B` if `C` subclasses `B`.